Who’s Drinking All the Modelo?

 Its rise was predictable.

-A culture war skirmish cracked open Bud Light’s armor, and Modelo struck while the iron was hot.
+A culture-war skirmish cracked open Bud Light’s armor, and Modelo struck while the iron was hot.

-They were doing something most brands had forgotten how to do: feel cool.
+Modelo was doing something most brands had forgotten how to do: feel cool.

 So where is all this Modelo being sold?